Khalid of Saudi Arabia: Early experience

 In October 1943 Prince Faisal and Prince Khalid visited the United States representing their father, upon the July 1943 invitation of U.S. President Franklin D. Roosevelt.
-The visit was the earliest high-level contact between Saudi Arabia and the USA.
+The visit was the earliest high-level contact between Saudi Arabia and the US.
 Vice President Henry A. Wallace organized a dinner for them at the White House.
 They also met with President Roosevelt.
 They stayed at the official government guest house, Blair House, and visited the West Coast by a special train that was officially provided by the U.S. government.
 A foreign diplomat described Prince Khalid following the visit as the "nicest man in Saudi Arabia."

-However, after this visit and during the most of the 1950s Prince Khalid did not play a significant role in the government partly due to the fact that his half-brother Mansour bin Abdulaziz and his nephew Abdullah bin Faisal became much more dominant political figures.
+However, after this visit and during most of the 1950s Prince Khalid did not play a significant role in the government partly due to the fact that his half-brother Mansour bin Abdulaziz and his nephew Abdullah bin Faisal became much more dominant political figures.
 Prince Khalid reemerged as a significant figure in 1960 when King Saud named him acting prime minister.
 In addition, on 31 October 1962 he was appointed deputy prime minister in the new cabinet formed by Crown Prince Faisal.
 This move indicated his prominence in the line of succession.
 During the rivalry between Crown Prince Faisal and King Saud, Prince Khalid supported the former together with other princes who were members of the Al Jiluwi branch of Al Saud through maternal lineage or marriage.
 The group was led by Prince Muhammad, Prince Khalid and Prince Abdullah.

 At the beginning of King Faisal's reign Prince Khalid was made a member of the council which had been established by the king to guide the succession issues.